abishekarun/STAT545-hw-rajendran-arun/hw02/hw02_gapminder.md

 </tr>
 </tbody>
 </table>
-### Want to do more part.

-The piece of code given is as follows
+The given piece of code given is as follows

 ``` r
 filter(gapminder, country == c("Rwanda", "Afghanistan"))%>%